-After years of waiting, you are going to be the proud parent of your very own hound dog.
+You are about to become the proud parent of your very own hound dog.
 You’ve spent days researching the perfect food and most comfortable bed, window-shopped for the latest must-have dog gadgets and toys, and bought the smartest matching collar and lead you could find.
 You are now ready.
 Ready to choose your new best pal.

 But there is one thing standing in your way.
-And it’s currently staring at you now, looking at you disdainfully from its limited edition, sheepskin-lined modular tower.
-Daring you to bring one of those muddy dirty creatures into its kingdom.
-Defying you to make the wrong choice, thereby relegating it to a high shelf for the rest of its life.
-You don’t want to be the person responsible for this so you need to find out about dog and cat compatibility, and quick.
+And it’s currently staring at you now.
+Daring you to bring one of those muddy, dirty creatures into its kingdom.
+You don’t want to get this wrong so you need to find out about dog and cat compatibility, and quick.

 Best breed groups

 There are certain breed groups that are more inclined to tolerate or dare we say it, even love the waggy-tailed member of the family.
 Ultimately, however, the relationship between a cat and dog is very much dependent on the character of both concerned and the manner in which the two are introduced and managed.
+But which are the dog breeds that best get along with cats?
 Two ideal types of dog breed groups for cat lovers are the toy and sporting groups:

 - The toy group - smaller dogs such as the King Charles spaniel, Papillon and Maltese dogs make sociable and affectionate companions.